 As the son and grandson of ministers, John Hancock was destined for the ministry.
 His life took an abrupt change, however, when his father died.
 He along with his mother, brother and sister went to live with his grandparents in Lexington, Massachusetts.
 Hancock's stay in Lexington was, however, brief.
 Hancock’s grandfather sought better schooling for his grandson to prepare him for Harvard College, and made arrangements for John to move to Boston and live with Uncle Thomas and his wife Lydia.
 Thomas Hancock one of the richest merchants in Boston and lived in a grand mansion atop Beacon Hill.
 He and Lydia had no children.

 Hancock attended Boston Latin School and graduated from Harvard in 1754.
 Instead of following the career path of his father and grandfather, Hancock returned to Beacon Hill to his Uncle’s enterprise.
-When Uncle Thomas died in 1764 Hancock inherited his entire fortune.
+When Uncle Thomas died in 1765 Hancock inherited his entire fortune.
 Hancock loved politics more than business.
-In 1765 he was elected a selectman of the town.
+In 1765 he was elected a selectman of Boston.
 His election came at a moment when colonial resistance to the Acts of Parliament was intensifying, and Hancock allied himself with the Boston Whigs.

 Hancock's popularity guaranteed him election to every political post he sought, and in 1774 he was chosen as a member of the Massachusetts delegation to the First Continental Congress.
 In 1775 he returned as a member of the Second Continental Congress which elected him President.
 He presided over the chamber during the discussion concerning the appointment of a commander in chief for the Continental Army.
 It is likely that he saw himself as a candidate for the post and was deeply disappointed when both John Adams and Samuel Adams rose to nominate George Washington.
 Hancock remained president during the debate over independence and famously signed the Declaration with his bold signature.